WICG/attribution-reporting-api/aggregate_debug_reporting.md

 }
 ```

-Note: If the source registration specifies a list of destinations, the smallest
+Note: If the source registration specifies a list of destinations, the first
 one in lexicographical order will be used for debug reporting.

 #### Encrypted payload